fimh2021/fimh2021.github.io/_pages/index.md

 <p align="center">

-**The 11th biennial meeting on Functional Imaging and Modeling of the Heart.**
+__The 11th biennial meeting on Functional Imaging and Modeling of the Heart__.

 **FIMH-2021 will be held from June 21-25, 2021 as a fully virtual event.**